 You may request:

 You must have a valid visa before you will be allowed to depart Nepal.
 The Immigration Office at Tribhuvan International Airport is not authorized to extend visas.
 Some U.S. citizens who have tried to extend their visa at the airport have been sent to the Immigration Office in Kathmandu to pay the extension fee and, as a result, have missed their flights.
 You will not be allowed to depart Nepal until the visa is properly extended.

 The Chinese authorities have occasionally closed the border, especially around the anniversary of significant events in Tibet.
 For current information on border crossing status, check with the Embassy of the People’s Republic of China in Nepal.
 Please read the Department of State’s travel information for China and check for current regulations on entry into Tibet.

-HIV Restrictions: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors or foreign residents of Nepal.
+The Department of State is unaware of any HIV/AIDS entry restrictions for visitors or foreign residents of Nepal.

 Safety and Security

-All U.S. citizens who travel to Nepal should enroll in the Smart Traveler Enrollment Program (“STEP”) to register their planned itinerary with the U.S. Embassy, and to monitor the security situation before traveling.
+We recommend that all U.S. citizens who visit or live in Nepal enroll in the Smart Traveler Enrollment Program (“STEP”) to register their planned itinerary with the U.S. Embassy, and monitor the security situation before traveling.

 U.S. government employees on official travel to Nepal must seek approval before traveling outside of Kathmandu Valley.

-- Bandhs (general strikes) are a common form of political agitation and force schools and businesses to close as well as stop traffic.
+Bandhs (general strikes) are a common form of political agitation in Nepal and across South Asia.
+Some important points about bandhs:

-- They are unpredictable, and may include violent incidents and can occur with little any notice.
+- Bandhs are unpredictable, may include violent incidents, and can occur with little notice.

-- Individuals not complying with the bandhs may be harassed by organizers/supporters.
+- Individuals not complying with bandhs may be harassed by organizers/supporters.

 - Avoid all unnecessary travel where bandhs are occurring.

-- If you plan air travel to or from Nepal during a scheduled bandh, please note transportation may be affected.
-Usually bandh organziers allow specially marked buses operated by the Nepal Tourism Board to travel between the airport and major tourist hotels.
+- If you plan air travel to or from Nepal during a scheduled bandh, please note that transportation may be affected.
+Usually bandh organizers allow specially marked buses operated by the Nepal Tourism Board to travel between the airport and major tourist hotels.

-- If you must travel during a bandh, you can check with the U.S. Embassy, with local police by dialing “100,” or with traffic control by dialing “103.”
+- If you must travel during a bandh, you can check with local police by dialing “100,” or with traffic control by dialing “103.”
 The police can advise which routes and forms of transportations are most appropriate.

-- Consult the U.S. Embassy Kathmandu website for security-related messages for U.S. citizens, as well as the Nepal Ministry of Tourism for the latest security information.
+- Consult the U.S. Embassy Kathmandu website for the latest security-related messages for U.S. citizens, as well as the Nepal Department of Tourism for the latest security information.

-IEDs: In the past, there have been periodic small-scale improvised explosive device (IED) incidents in various parts of the country, particularly during periods of heightened political tension.
+In the past, there have been small-scale improvised explosive device (IED) incidents in various parts of Nepal, particularly during periods of heightened political tension.
 These reported incidents were not directed toward westerners or western interests.

 Financial Crimes and Theft: